Altinity/clickhouse-regression/parquet/performance/README.md

 ### [Calculating Query Runtime](#table-of-contents)
 The set of queries is stored inside the [steps] file. both ClickHouse and DuckDB run each query `n` number of times based on the value of `--rerun-queries` setting.
-For each query we get samples containing the runtime of each query run, from the samples collected we take a minimal value and use it as a metric.
+For each query we get samples containing the runtime of each query run, from the samples collected, we take a minimal value and use it as a metric.

 For example, if we use the default value of `--rerun-queries` setting, which is 3, each query from the [steps] file will be run 3 times and each one of these queries will produce samples like this: `[0.53, 0.52, 0.54]`.
 As a metric we will use the minimal value from this list: